supremeimposter/My-Vault/DiscreteMathematics/First-Order-Logic/Distribution of Quantifiers over Logical Connectives.md

 > When there are different connectives used on the either sides, refer [[Validity of FOL expressions#FOL expressions with Implication|here]].

 - $\forall x\; (P(x) \leftrightarrow Q(x)) \rightarrow \exists x\; P(x) \oplus \; \forall x\; Q(x)$ is invalid and the table is useless here.

+> [!summary] Can you make the expression falsifiable at least once?
+> - Yes, then it is invalid.
+> - No, then it is valid.